SolaceLabs/solace-iot-reference-architecture/docs/index.md

 # You can specify a security group, name tag etc. for this instance or just use defaults.
 Then specify same PEM file as above
 ![]({{ site.baseurl }}/images/UsePem.png)

- Now you can see your instance being created on console with public IP
+# Your test/bootstrap instance will now start and you see creation via AWS Console
+To further see the progress access the test/bootstrap instance you created as usual

-ssh –I <yourCert>.pem ubuntu@<yourExternalIP>
+* ssh –I <yourCert>.pem ubuntu@<yourExternalIP>

-To troubleshoot:
+To troubleshoot and monitor progress of startup:
-view   /var/log/cloud-init-output.log
+* /var/log/cloud-init-output.log
-           /var/log/ansible.log
+* /var/log/ansible.log